-Sb Continue to monitor vacant housing unit data and typology, long-term rental vacancy rates, and permit metrics for new housing units compared to units converted to short term rental uses.
+8b Continue to monitor vacant housing unit data and typology, long-term rental vacancy rates, and permit metrics for new housing units compared to units converted to short term rental uses.
 Consider the above data when evaluating options to mitigate the impacts of the loss of resident-occupied housing, including the feasibility and effectiveness of a vacant home fee or tax that exempts owner and long-term renter-occupied units.
 Funding derived from a vacant home fee or tax would be used to mitigate the impacts of loss of resident-occupied housing.

-Timeline: Data collection and monitoring ongoing, beginning in 2023 tax, to Board of Supervisors by end of 2025
+Timeline: Data collection and monitoring ongoing, beginning in 2023

-Present data and policy options, including feasibility of vacant home fee or
+Present data and policy options, including feasibility of vacant home fee or tax, to Board of Supervisors by end of 2025